Baltimore–Washington Parkway: NPS segment

-Maryland Route 295
+MDOT segment

 Past the MD 175 junction, MD 295 signage begins and the road continues north as a four-lane grade-separated freeway maintained by the Maryland State Highway Administration, where the truck ban ends.
 This permits trucks to serve into Fort Meade from Baltimore and BWI Airport.
 This section of the road features standard MUTCD green signage.
 It heads through wooded areas and comes to a diverging diamond interchange with MD 713F (Arundel Mills Boulevard), which provides access to the Arundel Mills shopping mall and the Live!
 Casino & Hotel.
 Past this interchange, MD 295 comes to a cloverleaf interchange with MD 100.
 Continuing northeast, the route curves to the northwest of Baltimore–Washington International Airport (the largest airport in Maryland), passing near an industrial park before reaching I-195, the main access road to the airport.
 Within this interchange, before passing under I-195, the road crosses over Amtrak's Northeast Corridor.
 I-195 westbound provides access from the Baltimore–Washington Parkway to the Thomas Viaduct, which carries the B&O railroad line over the Patapsco River, and Patapsco Valley State Park, a 14000 acre state park that preserves the valley of the Patapsco River for recreational purposes.

 Still on a northeast track, the route widens to six lanes and intersects West Nursery Road near Linthicum, adjacent to the BWI Hotel District.
 Past West Nursery Road, the road meets I-695 (the Baltimore Beltway) at a full cloverleaf interchange.
 Turning north, the route passes under MD 168 (Nursery Road) before crossing the Patapsco River into Baltimore County.
 Upon crossing into Baltimore County, MD 295 reaches a partial interchange with I-895 (Harbor Tunnel Thruway), with access from northbound MD 295 to northbound I-895 and from southbound I-895 to southbound MD 295.
 Past I-895, the road continues through wooded surrounding with residential developments behind the trees, before entering the city of Baltimore.